 This case, along with the news coming out of New York about former police and firefighters who were indicted in a massive SSDI scam, should serve as a reminder that fraud is unacceptable.
 It can result in significant fines, the liquidation and seizure of assets, as well as jail or prison time.

-If you have questions about an application for disability benefits, do not hesitate to contact our Tulsa Social Security Disability lawyers for a free consultation.
+If you have questions about an application for disability benefits, do not hesitate to contact our Tulsa Social Security Disability lawyers for a free evaluation of your case.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability attorneys